 At Bowmandale children are given the opportunity to develop their creative and imaginative ideas, using a range of materials and techniques.
 Children learn about the world of art, craft and design; they are taught to think critically and develop a more rigorous understanding of art and design.
 They also learn how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our lives.

-PSHCE stands for Personal, Social, Health and Citizenship Education.
-Although it is a non-statutory subject all schools are expected to teach PSHCE as outlined in the National Curriculum.
+PSHE stands for Personal, Social, Health and Economic education.
+Although it is a non-statutory subject, all schools are expected to teach PSHE as outlined in the National Curriculum.
 Through a broad and varied programme of study, our children are equipped with the knowledge and skills necessary to make safe and informed decisions about issues which may impact on their daily lives, such as keeping themselves safe, drugs, finance, sex and relationships, physical activity and diet.

-All staff and governors at Bowmandale have recieved Prevent training to equip them with the knowledge and skills required to be vigilant in keeping our children safe.
+All staff and governors at Bowmandale have received Prevent training to equip them with the knowledge and skills required to be vigilant in keeping our children safe.

 At Bowmandale, Sex and Relationships Education is supported by the curriculum for Science and PSHE.
 A Sex and Relationship Education policy is in place and staff follow procedures in order to uphold the moral development of our children in all areas of teaching where questions relating to physical and emotional development arise.
 Consequently, our pupils receive their Sex and Relationships education in the wider context of relationships, so that all are prepared for the opportunities, responsibilities and experiences of adult life.